aliostad/SuperBenchmarker/README.md

 # Gettting Started

 ## What you need
-Superbenchmarker (sb) runs on Windows and requires .NET 4.5+ installed on the box.
+Superbenchmarker (sb) runs on Windows or Mac (not tested yet on Linux) and requires .NET 4.52+ or .NET Standard 2.0+ installed on the box.

-## Installation
+## Installation - Windows
 Easiest way to install sb is to use [chocolatey](https://github.com/chocolatey/chocolatey/wiki/Installation#command-line).
 Once you have installed chocolatey, simply run:

 ``` bash